White Sox vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Nick Martinez (5-4) will take to the mound for the Padres and make his ninth start of the season.
+- Michael Wacha (13-4) will take to the mound for the Padres and make his 24th start of the season.

+- He has earned a quality start 11 times in 23 starts this season.

+- Wacha will look to finish five or more innings for the third start in a row.

 |Opponent